 - recognise the uneven nature of the socio-economic impacts of transport;

 - integrate a health and wellbeing perspective into transport decision-making;

-- utilise the WHO Health Economic Assessment Tool;
+- utilise the WHO Health Economic Assessment Tool; and

 - understand the wide range of policies and measures to tackle the health and wellbeing impacts of transport and road safety.